 Every noise reverberated in my brain and sent my pulse drumming.
 I tossed and turned with each creak, every whisper.
 At the sound of the floor in my room groaning, I bolted upright.
 Heart pounding, I squinted into the dark.

 A scream stopped cold in my throat when I saw him.

 He stood as tall as the door.
 A dark hood covered his face, revealing only the shadows of deep-set eye sockets.
 Long sleeves draped past his hands, hiding what I was sure were long, sharp claws.
 The metal headboard dug into my spine as I clenched the covers in damp fists.
 He stepped forward.
 A tiny whimper escaped my lips when I tried to scream.
 I was frozen.
 But soon the room grew silent.
 Eyes slowly adjusting to the darkness, I forced myself to look again.

 The man had melted into a robe hanging on the back of the closet door--his head the hood of my green terrycloth bathrobe, his eyes nothing more than shadows in the fabric’s folds, his arms the robe’s sleeves.

 Trembling slightly, I turned on the porcelain fairy lamp on the bedside table and the light cast the room in a pale amber glow.
 There was no man.
 Instead, the room was just as it had been in daylight--the small desk under the window, stuffed animals and scattered toys scattered across the carpet from that day's play.

 The monster was in my mind.
 He still is…

 Today, I get to spend my days (and some nights, too) in an office where I stare at the blinking cursor, dreaming of that man and others far creepier.

 My husband, who is careful never to lurk in dark corners of the bedroom, and I split our time between San Francisco and the northern Rockies.
-I am currently working on the fourth book in the Dr. Schwartzman series, EXPIRE, out July 9, 2019.
+I am currently working on the first book in a new series, tentatively titled COLD AS ICE, out July 2020.